What are the library hours?

 Does the library have daily newspapers and/or periodicals?

 Daily newspapers and periodicals are located near the main entrance.

 Are there audiovisual (DVD or Audiobook) materials in your collection?

 Yes.
-The audiovisual collection is located near the back entrance to the library.
+The audiovisual collection is located near the refreshment area and main entrance for the library.

 Can I buy or rent textbooks from the Library?